-- monitoring programs that have established Figure 10 Fish health monitoring benchmarks and provide ongoing monitoring and measures for noise, water quality, air emissions, weather and climate data, biodiversity indicators and other datasets - impact reduction programs that target key priorities such as greenhouse gas and other air emissions, underwater noise, water runoff, shoreline pollution and waste management - research programs that seek to better understand priorities such as marine mammals, shoreline habitat and biodiversity issues
+Monitoring programs that have established benchmarks and provide ongoing monitoring and measures for noise, water quality, air emissions, weather and climate data, biodiversity indicators and other datasets

+Figure 10 Fish health monitoring

+- Impact reduction programs that target key priorities such as greenhouse gas and other air emissions, underwater noise, water runoff, shoreline pollution and waste management - Research programs that seek to better understand priorities such as marine mammals, shoreline habitat and biodiversity issues

-A summary of notable port environmental programs is provided below:
+A summary of notable environmental programs that PRPA conducts or participates in within its jurisdiction is provided below.
+All programs listed are ongoing.